Goo-aw233/Add-Microsoft-Store/README.md

 Download a package that best suits your system version and unzip it into a blank folder.

-Afterwards, turn on <a href="ms-settings:developers">Developer Mode</a> in Settings.
+Afterwards, turn on <a href="ms-settings:developers">Developer Mode</a> in Windows Settings.

 <details>

 <summary>How to turn on Developer Mode.</summary>

-For Windows 10: Settings > Update & Security > For developers
+For Windows 10: Windows Settings > Update & Security > For developers

 ![Windows 10](Assets/DeveloperModeWIN10.png)

-For Windows 11: Settings > System > For developers (or Settings > Privacy & security > For developers)
+For Windows 11: Windows Settings > System > For developers (or Windows Settings > Privacy & security > For developers)

 ![Windows 11](Assets/DeveloperModeWIN11.png)

 </details>

-Finally, double-click Runme.bat to agree to the UAC and select your language and installed components to start the installation.
+Finally, after double-clicking `Runme.bat`, agreeing to the UAC and selecting the language and components to be installed, the installation can begin.

 ![Runme](Assets/Runme.png)